facebook/react-native-website/docs/new-architecture-library-intro.md

 ### Writing the JavaScript Spec

 The JavaScript spec defines all APIs that are provided by the native module, along with the types of those constants and functions.
-You will be using Flow to type the input arguments and outputs of your native module’s methods.
+Using a **typed** spec file allows to be intentional and declare all the input arguments and outputs of your native module’s methods.

 By convention, JavaScript spec files are named `Native<MODULE_NAME>.js` and they export a `TurboModuleRegistry` `Spec` object.